PSL 10: Islamabad United defeat Peshawar Zalmi by 102 runs

 Farhan's century helps Islamabad United set 244-run target Peshawar Zalmi

-RAWALPINDI (Dunya News) - Islamabad United have defeated Peshawar Zalmi by 102 runs in in the fifth and important match of Pakistan Super League season 10.
+RAWALPINDI (Dunya News) - Islamabad United have defeated Peshawar Zalmi by 102 runs in the fifth match of the Pakistan Super League (PSL) season 10.

 Apart from Mohammad Haris who scored a fighting 87 runs, no other Zalmi batsman looked set.